 Maps displays your location on the map using GPS, A-GPS, or cell ID based positioning.

 The Global Positioning System (GPS) is a satellite-based navigation system used for calculating your location.
-Assisted GPS (A-GPS) is a network service that improves the speed and accuracy of the positioning.
+Assisted GPS (A-GPS) is a network service that sends you GPS data, improving the speed and accuracy of the positioning.

 When you use Maps for the first time, you are prompted to define an internet access point to download map information or use A-GPS.